 - No cryptocurrencies

-Freedom24 is a good choice for people looking to earn interest on their parked cash, and new users can earn up to 20 free stocks!
+Freedom24 is a good choice for people looking to invest in US stocks, ETFs, bonds, and options, and new users can earn up to 20 free stocks!

 Why We Like It: